ljcolson/SE3Transformer-Clone/README.md

 This is a cloned repository of https://github.com/NVIDIA/DeepLearningExamples/tree/master/DGLPyTorch/DrugDiscovery/SE3Transformer/

+This repository not be up-to-date with the current SE3Transformer repo.
+For the most up-to-date code see https://github.com/NVIDIA/DeepLearningExamples/tree/master/DGLPyTorch/DrugDiscovery/SE3Transformer/

-This might not be up-to-date.
-Cloned for easier install on Slurm based clusters
+Small edits to the import statements were made.
+This repository is meant to be an easy way to install SE3Transformer to install RFdiffusion on Slurm based clusters

 # SE(3)-Transformers For PyTorch